-of cosa and census, by which every calculation is habitually solved".
-It then gives the basic six rules, in abbacus style (starting with a normalization) and order, each (at least the first two, on fol.
+the basic six rules, in abbacus style (starting with a normalization) and order, each (at least the first two, on fol.
 85°) followed by an example with discussion.
-After the first example rules for the multiplication of powers are inserted, whose most noteworthy feature is that the name for the fifth power is duplex cubus (cf. above, note 523).
+After the first example rules for the multiplication of powers are inserted, whose most noteworthy feature is that the name for the fifth power is duplex cubus (cf. above, note 543).

-There can be little doubt that whoever wrote this - probably Regiomontanus, see imminently - used a model descending from the abbacus tradition; an independent compilation produced piece-wise by Regiomontanus would have no reason to restart with basics after having presented them in section 2, and to change the terminology from res to Tuscan cosa.
-We may guess that this model was already produced in a German university environment, but we cannot be sure - Bianchini's Flores almagesti, written at the Ferrara court around 1440 or after [ed.
-Heeffer 2015] is also in Latin (so different, however, that a link or just inspiration can be excluded - it was indeed only in 1464 or later that Regiomontanus annotated a copy of that work).
+There can be no that whoever wrote this - probably Regiomontanus, see imminently - used a model descending from the abbacus tradition; an independent compilation produced piece-wise by Regiomontanus would have no reason to restart with basics after having presented them in section 2, and to change the terminology from res to Tuscan cosa - and certainly not to invent the "double cube" independently.
+We may guess that this model was already produced in a German university environment, but we cannot be sure - Bianchini's Flores almagesti, written at the Ferrara court around 1440 or later [ed.
+Heeffer 2015] is also in Latin (so different, however, that a link or just inspiration can be excluded - it was indeed only in 1464 or at a later moment that Regiomontanus annotated a copy of that work).

-On the first page of this section, "less" is abbreviated four times as \widehat{P} and twice as \widehat{P} . cosa is sometimes written in full, sometimes abbreviated \widehat{P} (once superscript, once not).
-[534] census is not abbreviated on this page, but according to [Folkerts 1980: 201] later as superscript \widehat{P} , while radix (meaning square root) is written \widehat{P} , as done by abbacus writers since long.
+On the first page of this section, "less" is abbreviated four times as and twice as \overline{q} . cosa is sometimes written in full, sometimes abbreviated (once superscript, once not).
+[554] census is not abbreviated on this page, but according to [Folkerts 1980: 201] later as superscript \mathcal{T} , while radix (meaning square root) is written \mathbf{R} , as done by abbacus writers since long.
 Since Folkerts asserts that all these abbreviations are used generally in all Regiomontanus's algebraic writings, which is clearly not the case, one may suspect Regiomontanus's usage to be unsystematic not only on the first page but throughout the third section.